 As a private instructor, Jake has worked with students of all ages and abilities.
 He maintains a large studio in the Twin Cities and is a regular clinician with local band programs.
 He has successfully coached students to positions in the Minnesota and Florida All-State Bands, the Greater Twin Cities Youth Symphonies, and music degrees and scholarships at St. Olaf College, UW – Eau Claire, and Concordia College – Moorhead.
 Jake has taught at the MacPhail Center for Music in Minneapolis, MN, the Music for the Sake of Music community summer camp in Green Bay, WI, and served as a teaching assistant while earning his Master’s degree.
 He has also written a health and wellness guide to help musicians understand the physical and mental challenges they encounter on a daily basis.

-Jake has appeared in the master classes of Burt Hara, Dan Gilbert, Corrado Giuffredi, Mark Nuccio, and members of the New York Philharmonic wind section.
+Jake has appeared in the master classes of Richie Hawley, Burt Hara, Dan Gilbert, Corrado Giuffredi, Mark Nuccio, and members of the New York Philharmonic wind section.
 An elected member of the national music honors society Phi Kappa Lambda, he has won both of the St. Olaf Orchestra concerto competitions, and was a finalist for the La Grange Symphony Orchestra and FSU Young Artist competitions.

 Jake holds his Bachelor’s of Music from St. Olaf College and his Master’s of Music from Florida State University.
 His primary teachers include Scott Anderson, Deborah Bish, Jonathan Holden, Nina Olsen, Greg Williams, and pedagogue Burton Kaplan.
 Away from the clarinet, Jake enjoys reading, swimming, exploring sustainable living, and getting involved in his local St. Paul community.